Texas Auto Insurance [Rates + Cheap Coverage Guide]

-Automobile accidents that involve death do happen, and if you are found to be at fault, you alone will be held financially responsible.
+Automobile accidents that involve death do happen, and if the auto insurance company determines fault, you alone will be held financially responsible.

-Can’t afford the minimum amount of car insurance in Texas?
-Request help from TAIPA – more information is down below.
+Can’t afford the minimum amount of auto insurance in Texas?
+Request help from TAIPA — more information is down below.

 The law in Texas requires all drives and vehicle owners to have proof of insurance and financial responsibility at all times.
 You must show proof of insurance when you: